-Meetings are held weekly every Friday at 7:30 PM at the Red Cross building located at 1101 Washington Street.
-If the meeting falls close to a major holiday it traditionally is not held.
+Meetings are held every Friday at 7:30 PM at the Red Cross building located at 1101 Washington Street unless otherwise posted.
 Notices of each meeting are published monthly in the VOX.
 An auction is normally held on the fifth Friday of months that have five Fridays.
 Meetings are not held on the last two Fridays of December because of the Christmas and New Year's holidays.

 A listing of upcoming programs and meeting dates can be found on the HARC Activity Calendar in the VOX.